 But the continued use of ICS became inevitable and, in 1978, Los Angeles City Fire Department adopted ICS service-wide for all responses.
 By 1980, CDF, Cal OES, and the State Board of Fire Services endorsed and adopted ICS.
 By 1981 use of ICS was common in Southern California by major fire agencies and its usage for non-fire incidents was growing.

 The FIRESCOPE Program fell victim to federal budget tightening and experienced significant cuts in funding in 1982; development on many of the initiatives was suspended, including ICS and MACS.
-While the U.S. Forest Service final report on FIRESCOPE estimated that development of ICS was nearly 90% complete, MACS was estimated at only 40% complete.
+While the U.S. Forest Service final report on FIRESCOPE estimated that the development of ICS was nearly 90% complete, MACS was estimated at only 40% complete.

 NATIONWIDE ICS ADOPTION (1980s)